NoSubstitute/AsynchronousResumableUploadForGoogleDrive/README.md

 - v1.0.1 (December 27, 2019)

   1. The functions for putting the information of uploaded file to the active Spreadsheet were added to [the sample script](#samplescript).

+- v1.0.1a (January 4, 2022) / forked by NoSubstitute

+  1a.
+Converted the Sheets sidebar to a web app, since that's what I wanted.
+All original code and ideas are from Tanaike.

 [TOP](#top)